verycoldyiting/MAD25_T02_Team1/README.md

 * Added isLoading and errorMessage states with an ErrorView composable displaying a Retry button, replacing the previous silent failure that left users with a blank screen.

-## Enhanced Stage 1 Feature: Change Of Password from the Edit Profile Page  [Natalie Wong]
+## Enhanced Stage 1 Feature: Upload Of Profile Picture on Edit Profile Page [Natalie Wong]
 The original Edit Profile page only had basic text fields for name, phone, and email, with no ability to select or upload a profile picture.
 I added the full image selection and upload pipeline, which works in two stages.
 1. Selecting the Photo from the Device (Android Photo Picker)
 * Implemented Android’s Photo Picker API to allow users to select a photo from their device gallery (e.g. Google Photos).